Naval Air Station Fallon: USAF Radar Station

 Around 1965, NAS Fallon became an FAA/ADC joint-use facility.
 The AN/MPS-14 radar was retired in 1969.
 In the early 1970s, the AN/FPS-35 was replaced with an AN/FPS-66A.

 Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by radars.
 The 858th Radar Sq. was inactivated and replaced by the 858th Air Defense Group in March 1970.
 The upgrade to group status was done because of Fallon AFS' status as a Backup Interceptor Control (BUIC) master control center site.
 BUIC sites were alternate control sites if SAGE Direction Centers became disabled and unable to control interceptor aircraft.
-The group was inactivated and replaced by the 858th Radar Squadron. as defenses against manned bombers were reduced only to be inactivated in June 1975.
+The group was inactivated and replaced by the 858th Radar Squadron as defenses against crewed bombers were reduced only to be inactivated in June 1975.
 The group was disbanded in 1984.
 The FAA retained the AN/FPS-66A search radar, still in-use today and is networked into the Joint Surveillance System (JSS); the radar tower still is painted with red-and-white checkerboard.